 Uncover an intricate illustrated piece by artist Gosia Wlodarczak in Royal Arcade.
 Created onsite over 21 days, the sprawling work spans the glass facade, walls and floors of shops 8-10 in Royal Arcade.

 Plastered on the side of the Elephant and Wheelbarrow, you’ll find a series of characters painted by FIKARIS.
 Each figure strikes a pose in connection with a different title.
 Scan the wall for The Socialist, The Tireless, The Genuine and more.
 Look familiar?
 Every character is based on a real person, posing at work during the pandemic.

 Which other city can boast an 18-metre tall artwork dedicated to the lead singer of a Simpsons-themed doom metal band?
 Process that info as you find your way to Finlay Alley, where LING's mega mural lies in wait.
 And yes, that’s a Stonecutters inspired look you see.

-Live music and secret gigs - back on after lockdown
+Live music and secret gigs - back soon

 The best way to christen a new piece of street art?
 With an unmissable performance by some of Melbourne's top local talent.
 Catch DJ sets, techno parties, synth punk and more across the Flash Forward laneways.
 Gigs are very hush hush - some will be pre-promoted, some you'll just need to be in the right place at the right time.
 Sign up to the Flash Forward newsletter and follow their socials for more info.